Skip to content

 Bilbycast provides IP tunneling to transport UDP and TCP data between edge nodes at different locations when they cannot communicate directly (e.g., both behind NAT firewalls).
 This is essential for remote broadcast production where venue equipment needs to send/receive data to/from a production hub.

-The tunneling system uses QUIC for transport with mandatory TLS 1.3.
-Data is additionally encrypted end-to-end between edge nodes with authenticated encryption, using per-tunnel keys generated and distributed by the manager.
-Relay servers are stateless forwarders — they never see plaintext, never hold long-lived credentials, and security does not depend on their integrity.
+Either way, data is additionally encrypted end-to-end between edge nodes with authenticated encryption, using per-tunnel keys generated and distributed by the manager.
+Relay servers are generic, opaque per-path forwarders — they pair the two ends of each path by tunnel ID and forward [tunnel_id][ciphertext] verbatim.
+They never see plaintext, never terminate or combine the streams they carry, never hold long-lived credentials, and security does not depend on their integrity.

 ┌──────────────────────┐ ┌─────────────────┐ ┌──────────────────────┐